Blindworks/chatq-assist/README.md

 ### FAQ Management Endpoints

 #### GET /api/faq
-Alle FAQs für einen Tenant abrufen
+Get all FAQs for a tenant

 **Headers**: `X-Tenant-ID: default-tenant`